Skip Navigation

 Saint Lucia - Guadeloupe vv

-Brudey Freres (french only) has 2 sailings a week between Guadeloupe and Saint Lucia on Fridays and Sundays.
-Although most ferries stop on at Martinique along the way, there are direct services in high season.
-L'Express des Iles has services as well.
+Express-des-Iles has several weekly sailings a week between Guadeloupe and Saint Lucia.
+Although most ferries stop on at Martinique and Dominica along the way, there are direct services in high season.

 Saint Lucia - Martinique vv